 Uterine rupture occurs without warning and is a retrospective diagnosis.

-There are extra precautions in an attempted VBAC labour to diagnose uterine rupture ASAP.
-Delay in diagnosis and appropriate care will put your and your baby’s wellbeing at increased risk.
+There are extra precautions in attempting a VBAC labour to diagnose uterine rupture ASAP.
+Delay in diagnosis and appropriate care will put you and your baby’s wellbeing at increased risk.
 The extra precautions include close monitoring of your wellbeing by the nursing staff and continuous foetal heart rate monitoring (CTG) of your baby.
 Foetal distress often is the first sign of uterine rupture.

 While continuous CTG monitoring may not be your preference as it will restrict your mobility in labour, it is a widely held management prerequisite of attempting a VBAC.
 If your uterus ruptures when your baby is not being monitored there can be a delay in diagnosis which will increase the risk to you and your baby.